Authorize service principal access to Azure Databricks with OAuth

 Profile

 Create or identify an Azure Databricks configuration profile with the following fields in your .databrickscfg file.
 If you create the profile, replace the placeholders with the appropriate values.
-To use the profile with a tool or SDK, see Authenticate access to Azure Databricks resources or the tool's or SDK's documentation.
-See also Environment variables and fields for client unified authentication and the Default methods for client unified authentication.
+To use the profile with a tool or SDK, see Authorizing access to Azure Databricks resources or the tool's or SDK's documentation.
+See also Environment variables and fields for unified authentication and the Authentication method priority.

 For account-level operations, set the following values in your .databrickscfg file.
 In this case, the Azure Databricks account console URL is https://accounts.databricks.azure.cn: